Natsulus/Idle-Skripter/README.md

 - F2: Stop Looping Scripts (e.g. Auto Advance), does not stop non-looping scripts (e.g. Unequip Cards)
 - F3: Reloads the Script
 - Esc: Exit Script, use for quick close or if script gets you stuck due to a bug.

+## FAQs

+**Q**: I get a "Could Not Find Menu Button" message, what do I do?

+**A**: The script searches for Menu.png on the screen and uses that to find the top left of the game.
+Image Searching requires relatively precise matching.
+This issue is can be caused by an incompatable aspect ratio or a scaling factor.
+Please do the following:
+- Menu.png is in same folder as the script
+- Menu Button in the Game should be visible
+- Set Browser Zoom to 100%
+- Set (Windows) DPI Scaling to 100%
+- Set Game Zoom to 100% (Right-Click the Game)